AutoCheck: Automatically Identifying Variables for Checkpointing by Data Dependency Analysis: Design

 \subsection{Identification of critical variables}

 This module takes the contracted DDG as input and outputs critical variables.
 The contracted DDG is stored as a linked list, from which we pull out read and write dependencies on individual variables by converting the contracted DDG into an execution-time-ordered sequence of read and write dependencies, according to the order of each dynamic instruction in execution.
 We give an example of the extracted read and write dependencies in execution time order in Figure~\ref{fig:ddg_analysis}(e).
 With the obtained read and write dependencies, we can address the data dependency on individual variables to identify critical variables.
-We propose \emph{three} dependency types to identify critical variables.
+A recent study~\cite{2024benchmarking} groups critical variables to checkpoint into \emph{four} types based on data dependency patterns.

 \textbf{\underline{W}rite-\underline{A}fter-\underline{R}ead (WAR)}~\cite{tsai1996superthreaded}: This dependency pattern describes a set of data dependencies across iterations on a specific variable.
 In particular, in the first iteration, the variable is read by another variable, such as `$tmp$', and then overwritten by a new value; in the second iteration, the new value is passed to `$tmp$'.
 This means that the variable's value changes across iterations while other variables take this variable as input.
 This variable needs to checkpoint; otherwise, in a failure, the variable's state can get lost, and the variable cannot be recovered without checkpoints upon a restart.
 An example is `$r$' (at Lines 16 and 18) in the example code (Figure~\ref{fig:example_code}), also illustrated in Figure~\ref{fig:ddg_analysis}(d).